AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Williams %R
 ### Description
-Larry Williams developed the Williams %R. It is a momentum indicator, and is the inverse of the Fast [Stochastic Oscillator].
+Larry Williams developed the Williams %R. It is a momentum indicator, and is the inverse of the Fast Stochastic Oscillator.
 Williams %R, which is also called simply %R, reflects the level of the close relative to the highest high for the look-back period.
 The Stochastic Oscillator, on the other hand, reflects the level of the close relative to the lowest low. %R multiplies the raw value by -100 as a means of correcting for the inversion.
 This means that the Fast Stochastic Oscillator and Williams %R actually produce the exact same lines, with different scaling.
 The Williams %R fluctuates between 0 and -100.
 Values between 0 to -20 are deemed overbought, and values from -80 to -100 are seen as oversold.
 Naturally, signals taken from the Stochastic Oscillator can also be applied to Williams %R.

 ### Interpretation
 As with the Stochastic Oscillator, Williams %R reflects the level of the close relative to the high-low range over a given period of time.
 Assume that the highest high equals 110, the lowest low equals 100 and the close equals 108.
 The high-low range is 10 (110 - 100), which is the denominator in the %R formula.
 The highest high less the close equals 2 (110 - 108), which is the numerator.
 2 divided by 10 equals 0.20.
 Multiply this number by -100 to get -20 for %R. Williams %R would equal -30 if the close was 103 (0.30 x -100).